adphi-lp/adphi-www/docpad/src/render/rush.html.md

 ---
 title: "Rush!"
 layout: "default"
-menuOrder: 5
+menuOrder: 6

 ---
 <div class="content container">

-<h1>Rush!</h1>
+<h1>MIT ADPhi Rush 2018</h1>
 <br />

 Welcome to our schedule for Rush 2018!
 All events are at 351 Massachusetts Avenue in Cambridge unless otherwise noted.
-Call us at (781) 330-8118 for a ride!
+Call us at (617)803-5231 for a ride!

 <br />